victorbrodsky/order-lab/README.md

     * [PHPExcel](https://github.com/PHPOffice/PHPExcel) for importing and exporting Excel files
     * [PHPSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet)

 7. To enable HTTPS (SSL/TLS), first either purchase the certificate from your preferred vendor and add it to the server, or install either the [ACMESharp](https://github.com/ebekker/ACMESharp), [Certes](https://github.com/fszlin/certes), or [WinACME](https://github.com/PKISharp/win-acme) with a [Let's Encrypt](https://letsencrypt.org/) certificate (you can also use a [symfony bundle](https://packagist.org/packages/cert/letsencrypt-bundle)).
 For certificates from Let's Encrypt, verify that the scheduled task to automatically update them is set up since they expire in 90 days.
-Once that is done, uncomment (remove "#" from the beginning of) the line 289 in /order-lab/Scanorders2/app/config/security.yml file.
+Once that is done, follow these steps:

         1) Copy the obtained certificate file (named your-certificate.cer) to path yourpath/conf/ssl.crt/
         2) Copy the obtained private key file (named your-key.key) to path yourpath/conf/ssl.key/